kiasamouie/thelofiwipystation/README.md

 # TheLofiWiPyStation

-The Lofi WiFi PyStation is a Python package designed to download tracks from YouTube and create mix videos with various customizations.
+TheLofiWiPyStation is a Python package designed to download tracks from YouTube and create mix videos with various customizations.
 It leverages `youtube_dl` for downloading and `moviepy` for video creation, enabling users to generate personalized lofi music mixes.

 ## Features